chrisrusselljr/blog/content/posts/ipfs-gateway.md

 ## Pinning
 Pinning is the way of telling IPFS to always keep your asset stored somewhere.
 You'll also be uploading and pinning your files to this gateway for ease of access.

 Once your metadata is uploaded and pinned, it will be easily acessed through your gateway.
-Click on the link below as an example 👇
+Ex.)

 `https://ipfs.tetrateras.io/ipfs/QmUCrsPtFsMwpzqHnR75zP3qQwwXM3TmJVgBYtNQtwRfBd/995.json`